Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Results

-The formation of reduced organics is observed under all experimental conditions, with the appearance of carbon chain features both in MS and IR as presented in section \ref{sec:identification}, shown in Figures \ref{carbon_chains_ms} and \ref{IR_spectra_reduced}, and detailed in Table \ref{tab: features}.
+The formation of reduced organics is observed under all experimental conditions.
+We noted the appearance of carbon chain features both in MS and IR as presented in section \ref{sec:identification}, shown in Figures \ref{carbon_chains_ms} and \ref{IR_spectra_reduced}, and detailed in Table \ref{tab: features}.

-The organic growth is most significant in reduced mixtures, and increases with methane concentration, and hence with metallicity, as expected and already highlighted by previous experimental studies \citep{Horst_2018}.
+The organic growth is most significant in reduced mixtures, and it increases with methane concentration and hence with metallicity, as expected and already highlighted by previous experimental studies \citep{Horst_2018}.
 The mass spectra show an increase in the intensity of all peaks with increasing methane content, as shown in Figure \ref{MS_CH4}.
-We observe peak groups characteristic of compounds comprising up to 4-carbon atoms (C4), at m/z 50-60.
+We observed peak groups characteristic of compounds comprising up to four carbon atoms (C4), at m/z 50-60.
 Although it is difficult to quantify the species precisely, the relative intensities of the peaks relating to C2 compounds appear to be of comparable magnitudes, reflecting similar concentrations.
 Based on the 0D simulations performed with ReactorUI, we observe that the abundance of \cchh is approximately two orders of magnitude lower than that of \cchhhh and \cchhhhhh, and decreases with increasing \chhhh concentration (Figure \ref{reduced_oxizedatm}).
 In contrast, the abundance of \cchhhh and \cchhhhhh increase with increasing methane concentration.